Restorative Yoga: What is it? Who Invented? 5 Benefits

 In contrast, a yin yoga class uses no props at all and typically focuses on very slow movements to help bring more flexibility to certain parts of your body.

-The biggest difference between these two practices is their goal; while a restorative yoga practice will focus on strengthening the body as a whole, a yin yoga practice is more focused on strengthening deep connective tissues like your joints, fascia, ligaments, and bones.
+The biggest difference between these two practices is their goal; In contrast, a restorative yoga practice will focus on strengthening the body as a whole, a yin yoga practice is more focused on strengthening deep connective tissues like your joints, fascia, ligaments, and bones.

 - Advertisement -